aviaviavi/talks/intro-to-parsers-2019-01/PITCHME.md

 ---

 - A foundational part of building the parser is deciding on how to separate our lexemes, ie the whitespace.
-- By convention, we assume a lexeme _starts at the head of the stream, and any following whitespace._
+- By convention, we assume a lexeme _starts at the head of the stream, and consumes any following whitespace._

 ```